 Natural and man-made disasters have the potential to significantly impact and/or overload communication infrastructure.
 Harford County RACES , when activated by the Harford County Emergency Manager or his/her designate, provides emergency, backup, or supplemental communications to the Department of Emergency Services or to fire/EMS, police, public works, hospital, or other governmental or emergency service groups, as directed.
 The call up of Harford County RACES personnel occurs in accordance with the Harford County Emergency Operations Plan (EOP) in support of, but not limited to, the following operations:

 - Safeguarding of life and the protection of property

 - Maintenance of law and order

 - Dissemination of information prior to, during, and after a natural or man-made disaster

 - Dissemination of alerts/warnings related to a natural or man-made disaster

-When an incident is imminent or occurring and Harford County Department of Emergency Services (DES) activates RACES, RACES personnel are assigned to one or more facilities located throughout the county in accordance with the EOP and this Harford County RACES Operations Manual.
+When an incident is imminent or occurring and Harford County Department of Emergency Services (DES) activates RACES, our personnel are assigned to one or more facilities located throughout the county in accordance with the Emergency Operations Plan (EOP) and the Harford County RACES Operations Manual.
 The County Radio Officer (CRO), or designee, under the direction of DES, will assign personnel to shelters, reception centers, and/or other incident sites.
 Once deployed, personnel are assigned to one or more nets under the supervision of a Net Control Operator (NCO).